faizyakob/my-linux-repo/VMware Fusion: Assign static IP to VM.md

 If this IP changes, Kubernetes will stop working as the Kubernetes components will unable to talk to kube-apiserver, who is still listening on the previous IP address which is no longer exists.
 This is true for other applications that rely on having consistent IP address for listening.

+In this article, we explore how to make an IP address static for a VM.

 To assign static IPs to VM, we can either: